ethibodeau0825/ProjectOpis/README.md

 **_Instructions_**

-  Use *cd RoomName* to move between rooms, and *cd ..* to move back a room. *ls* will tell you the contens of the "room".
-The actual way to look around is "cat Observe_RoomName", which gives more insight to the room and its contents rather than just a list of names.
-Instructions are given further when you cat (concatenate) the Observe file for each room, so read carefully and consult the room for further aid.
+  Use *cd RoomName* to move between rooms, and *cd ..* to move back a room.

+  *ls* will tell you the contens of the "room".
+The actual way to look around is "./Observe_RoomName", which gives more insight to the room and its contents rather than just a list of names.

+  Take note of each file.
+Those marked with a * symbol at the beginning are able to be read using *cat* followed by its filename.

+  Instructions are given further as you Observe each room, so read carefully and consult each room for further aid.